Fabio-A-Sa/Y2S1-AlgoritmosEstruturasDeDados/README.md

 ## Here are several documents, namely:

 ### My Drafts <br/>
-Pieces of code for exercises and assessments, notes that I take during practical classes and other experiences using sql language.
+Pieces of code for exercises and assessments, notes that I take during practical classes and other experiences using C and C++ languages.
 It is an authentic disorganized notebook. <br/>

 ### Notes
 Notes that I take during theoretical lectures.<br/>